Skip to main content

 Why it matters

-Knowing the bracket format in advance changes how a player should approach an early loss — a round robin stage can absorb one bad match, while a single elimination bracket cannot.
+Knowing the bracket format in advance changes how a player should approach an early loss.
+This means a round robin stage can absorb one bad match.
+At the same time, a single elimination bracket cannot.

 Common mistakes